swizzin/swizzin/README.md

 This is a WIP.
 Attemping to install swizzin in its current state will probably end poorly.

 ### What is swizzin?
 Swizzin is a light, modular seedbox solution which uses nginx for its web server (if you choose).
 Backed by the repository of QuickBox scripts, just about everything should feel familiar.
-You are not required to install a single thing you don't want, unless it's a dependency of setup.sh.
+You are not required to install a single thing you don't want, unless it's a dependency defined in setup.sh.

 #### How can you help?